-Colorectal cancer screening should begin at age 45, not 50, federal task force says
+Colorectal cancer screening should begin at age 45, not 50, national task force says

 Many insurance companies, for instance, often base their coverage on recommendations from the task force, which evaluates screening tests, counseling services and preventive medications, Ng said.
 As it stands, the draft statement makes regular colorectal cancer screenings for people ages 45 to 75 a service that most private insurance plans are required by law to cover with no co-pay for patients, according to the task force.

-“I think the result of all of this will be that life will be saved,” Ng said.
+“I think the result of all of this will be that lives will be saved,” Ng said.

 Robert Smith, senior vice president of cancer screening for the American Cancer Society, called the proposed update a “welcome change.”
 Although the existing guidelines from the cancer society and the task force are “both highly respected” and used frequently by health-care providers, Smith said he hopes “removing that barrier” of insurance coverage will increase the number of referrals for people in the 45-to-49 age group.